KathiSa/climateindoorsimulation/Endpoints.md

 ```

 ## GET Simulation control onlyidf

-Returns the status of a simulation (same response as simulation/control GET).
+Returns the status of a simulation (with only an idf and epw file).

 URL: http://localhost:5000/simulation/control/onlyidf